 As promised, you can access these printable kids songs card files below for free.
 At this time, I’ve only included the first 16 kids songs cards I created, but keep an eye out in the future as I’ve made many more since then – I just can’t find the files right now!
 Enjoy!
 If you end up making any of your own, I’d love to see them and hear how you’re enjoying them!
 Comment on this post or on The Big To-Do List Facebook page to share the fun.
 You can also connect with me on Twitter, Instagram, and Pinterest.

 To gain access to view, download, and print the four image PDF files and lyric text file for this free printable, you will need to sign up for my short and sweet weekly newsletter.
 Head to the page where the files are located, then sign up by adding your email to the secure pop-up form.
-A success notification will then share the password required for access to that page.
+If the sign-up doesn’t pop up, you can sign up here.
+After you’ve signed up, check your email to find the welcome email that includes the password to access the printable files.